Playoff format: Best-of-nine playoff

-A best-of-nine playoff is a head-to-head competition between two teams in which one team must win five games to win the series.
+A best-of-nine playoff (also known as a first-to-five playoff) is a head-to-head competition between two teams in which one team must win five games to win the series.
 Five is chosen as it constituted a majority of the games played; if one team wins the series before reaching game 9, all others are ignored.

 In Major League Baseball, the World Series was conducted as a best-of-nine playoff in its first year of existence in 1903, then again for three years beginning in 1919, the year of the "Black Sox scandal."

 The Western Hockey League used the best-of-nine playoff series for the Western Division playoffs from the 1983–84 season through the 1990–91 season because of the unequal division alignment of the league at the time.
 The Eastern division had eight teams, six of which qualified for the playoffs.
 The Western division only had six teams, four of which made the playoffs.
 Because of this, the Eastern division had three rounds of playoffs (two teams received a first-round bye), while the Western division only had two rounds of playoffs.
 The east played a best-of-five, best-of-seven, best-of-seven format for the three rounds, while both rounds in the Western division playoffs were best-of-nine.
 This was used so that both divisions would finish their playoffs at approximately the same time.
 The WHL Championship Series was a best-of-seven.
 These best-of-nine series went the full nine games on two occasions, with the Portland Winterhawks defeating the New Westminster Bruins in 1984 and the Spokane Chiefs in 1986, respectively.

 The Quebec Major Junior Hockey League used the best-of-nine playoff series for the 1986 playoffs.